prajna-io/anatman/README.txt

                     it strikes me suddenly
                     how Nu has played the role of muse

-                    for these two
+                    for these two -- first Marie,
-                    Marie, and now Pati
+                    and now Her

 "rather than Yi being a force